gbl-bessette/Forecasting/README.md

 Results:
 - Transformer V1 model shows some great results in predicting the shape of sinusoïdal functions, mainly DFT helps in capturing the frequencies of a signal during training.
 - Since TSLA stock has a stochastic behaviour, since seasonals and trends were not taken into account, Transformer V2 models performs badly on the stock prediction.
-It however shows some great results for predicting high frequency signals.
+It however shows some promising results for predicting high frequency signals.